Lynn Mecklenburg Textile Gallery

 Intersections: Indigenous Textiles of the Americas

-This exhibition was developed with the support of Jane and David Villa and is part of a series of exhibitions in celebration of the Helen Louise Allen Textile Collection’s 50th Anniversary.
+Intersections was developed with the generous support of honorary curators Jane and David C. Villa as part of a series of exhibitions celebrating the Helen Louise Allen Textile Collection’s 50th Anniversary.

 About the Collection Over the past half century, the collection has grown from an original 4,000-piece gift to more than 13,000 objects that have inspired and informed thousands of students, researchers, historians, and textile aficionados.
 The new Lynn Mecklenburg Textile Gallery is a permanent space dedicated to year-round displays of the collection.